 Crocs is a classic example of “form follows function”.
 They are not the best-looking footwear, but somehow they have managed to stay recession-proof for over a decade, helping people enjoy comfort, water resistance, and practicality in a pair of plastic slippers.
-If you didn’t get a pair yet because, here’s a reason for you to get one now: The company is introducing sustainability across all its product lines using a new bio-based material.
+If you don’t have a pair yet, here’s a reason for you to get one now: The company is introducing sustainability across all its product lines using a new bio-based material.
 It will help the company do its part in reducing the carbon footprint associated with the footwear industry.

 Compared to other casual footwear brands, Crocs already has a low carbon footprint at 3.94 kg CO2 eq.
 Per Crocs pair.

 This calculation is based on Higg Product Module 1.0 at Higg.org.

 Choosing to introduce biodegradable material helps the company broaden its sustainability efforts to achieve the net-zero brand status.

 While fashion brands like Hunter Boots and Adidas have introduced new lines of sustainable products, Crocs is doing something entirely different by introducing the material in its all current product lines.
 This means that Crocs is making all of its products sustainable rather than just having a single sustainable product line.
 This may set off a trend where brands completely ditch their conventional methods and switch to sustainable materials.